pkolchanov/CustomizingPython/tail.md

 Perfect.
 Let's move to the final step.

 ##  Implement an interpretator for the new bytecode
-As mentioned earlier, the `Python/bytecodes.c` file contains definitions and interpretations of Python bytecodes.
+As previously mentioned, the `Python/bytecodes.c` file contains definitions and interpretations of Python bytecodes.
 Currently, we are using a blank copy of `CALL` interptetier as `TAIL_CALL`.
 First, let's understand how it works.

-#### A word of terms
-1. Call frame is an
-2. Data frame frame is

 #### How `CALL` works
+A bit of terminology.
+Call frame is a structure that represents a function call's execution context: local variables, function arguments etc.

+Value stack is a list of pointers to python objects, that instructions operates.
+For example,

-`Python/bytecodes.c/_CALL` does four things:
+The `Python/bytecodes.c/_CALL` manipulaets both structures.
+In summary, it does three things:
 1. Creates a new call frame and pushes it to the call stack
-2. Consumes arguments from the current frame's data stack
+2. Consumes arguments from the current frame's value stack
-3. Updates the current frame's return offset
-4. Passes control to the new frame
+3. Passes control to the new frame

 ```c
 //  Creates a new call frame and pushes it to the call stack